katericodes/tech-company-case-study/README.md

-# Solve Real-World Data Probelms with SQL
+# Solve Real-World Data Problems with SQL
-The following queries were used to completed a LinkedIn Learning course, instructed by Jess Ramos.
+The following queries were used to complete a LinkedIn Learning course, instructed by Jess Ramos.
-The course can be found here: [Solve Real-World Data Probelms with SQL](https://www.linkedin.com/learning/solve-real-world-data-problems-with-sql/continuing-on-with-sql).
+The course can be found here: [Solve Real-World Data Problems with SQL](https://www.linkedin.com/learning/solve-real-world-data-problems-with-sql/continuing-on-with-sql).
 The following concepts were practiced in SQL during this course:
 * Product Analytics using CTEs
 * Data Transformation using CASE